mgowriter's notes: I had a lot of fun doing this for Catching Fire, so here we go again!

 He pauses.
 The voice is familiar.
 He looks down at the other man, whose face has turned an unhealthy shade of red.

 "You're sitting…on my lungs," Plutarch says as he wheezes for air.

 Haymitch jerks backward.
-He hits the foot of the bed and pulls himself up until he's sitting on top.
+He hits the foot of the bed and pulls himself up.
 He's drenched in sweat.
-The gray, District 13-issue shirt clings to his body.
+The gray, District 13-issued shirt clings to his body.
 He doesn't remember drifting off to sleep.